syntevo/docs/src/SmartGit/Manual/GUI/Branch/Manipulating-branches-tags.md

 Similarly, you can delete a branch or tag by selecting the commit to which the branch or tag pointer is attached and invoking **Delete** in the commit's context menu.

 Via the context menu of the **Log Window**'s **Branches** view, you can add and delete branches and tags as well.
-In addition to that, the **Branches** view also allows you to rename branches.
+In addition to that, the **Branches** view also allows you to rename local branches.

 ### Signing of Tags